 The Allmans were particularly good at giving credit where credit was due – I don’t think they cited Blind Willie McTell on Fillmore East, not out loud, anyway, but they carefully I.D.’d the writers of their next two tunes, Elmore James and T-Bone Walker.
 Still, when I finally heard how Willie McTell, the original composer of “Statesboro Blues,” played this fragment of my musical bedrock, it was pretty bewildering.
-To paraphrase Mike Bloomfield, here’s one guy, sitting alone with a guitar – how’s he going to do it?
-Where are the drums going to come from?
+To paraphrase Mike Bloomfield, here’s one guy, sitting alone with a

 Because Blind Willie McTell of course recorded “Statesboro Blues” as a solo singer/guitarist, and really, that’s how most people before and after the Allman Brothers have done it, too – everyone from Dave Van Ronk, the Holy Modal Rounders and John Hammond to Roy Book Binder, Dave Bromberg and Rory Block.
 Of course, that last sentence reads like a laundry list of great Folk Revival artists, all of whom were interested in country blues long before the late 1960s and the arrival of Duane, Gregg and company.
 But the fact that “Statesboro Blues” can carry on this twin identity is a testimony to both the sturdiness of the original song and to the overwhelming originality and ingenuity of the Allmans’ subsequent transformation of it.